osrf/collision-benchmark/README.md

 - The name of the model (it has to be findable in ``GAZEBO_MODEL_PATH``)
 - Unit shapes: Box, cylinder and sphere

-However, only exactly two shapes to be loaded are supported.
+However, only exactly two shapes are supported, regardless what type.

 **Starting the test**